Why We Are Born

 In Buddhism, nothing arises from a single cause.
 Life unfolds through dependent origination (pratītyasamutpāda) - a vast network of conditions shaping every moment.
 Our birth, personality, challenges, and opportunities all emerge from countless interconnected factors.

-This differs from the Western idea of A causes B. Instead, everything arises because many conditions come together.
-Our existence is the result of a long chain of actions, intentions, and circumstances.
+This is different from the common idea that one thing simply causes another.
+Instead, everything arises because many conditions come together.
+Our existence is the result of a long chain of actions, intentions, and circumstances working in combination.

 Pratītyasamutpāda Gāthā